Georgian Orthodox Church: Present-day status

+The special role of the church in the history of the country is recognized in Article 9 of the Constitution of Georgia; its status and relations with the state were further defined in the Constitutional Agreement, or Concordat, signed by President of Georgia Eduard Shevardnadze and Patriarch Ilia II on 14 October 2002.
+The Concordat notably recognizes church ownership of all churches and monasteries and grants it a special consultative role in government, especially in matters of education.
 Many churches and monasteries have been rebuilt or renovated since independence, often with help from the state or wealthy individuals.
 The church has enjoyed good relations with all three Presidents of Georgia since independence was restored.
-However, tensions subsist within the Church itself regarding its participation in the ecumenical movement, which Patriarch Ilia II had endorsed (he served as head of the World Council of Churches between 1977 and 1983).
+However, tensions persist within the church itself regarding its participation in the ecumenical movement, which Patriarch Ilia II had endorsed (he served as head of the World Council of Churches between 1977 and 1983).
 Opposition to ecumenism was fueled by fears of massive proselytizing by Protestant denominations in Georgia.
-In 1997, faced with open dissension from leading monks, Ilia II rescinded church participation in international ecumenical organizations, though he stopped short of denouncing ecumenism as "heresy".
-Opposition against Protestant missionary activity has remained strong in contemporary Georgia, and even led to episodes of violence.
-Separatism in Abkhazia has also affected the church: the Eparchy of Sukhumi, regrouping Abkhaz clergy, proclaimed in 2009 its secession from the Georgian Orthodox Church to form a new Abkhazian Orthodox Church; this move remained however unrecognized by any other orthodox authorities, including the Russian Orthodox Church.
-The relations with the neighboring Armenian Apostolic Church have also been uneasy since independence, notably due to various conflicts about church ownership in both countries.
-83.9% of Georgia's population identified themselves as Orthodox in the 2002 census.
+In 1997, faced with open dissension from leading monks, Ilia II rescinded church participation in international ecumenical organizations, though he stopped short of denouncing ecumenism as "heresy."
+Opposition to Protestant missionary activity has remained strong in contemporary Georgia and has even led to episodes of violence.
+Separatism in Abkhazia has also affected the church: the Eparchy of Sukhumi, regrouping Abkhaz clergy, proclaimed in 2009 its secession from the Georgian Orthodox Church to form a new Abkhazian Orthodox Church; this move, however, remained unrecognized by any other Orthodox authorities, including the Russian Orthodox Church.
+Relations with the neighboring Armenian Apostolic Church have also been uneasy since independence, notably due to various conflicts about church ownership in both countries.
+In the 2002 census, 83.9% of Georgia's population identified themselves as Orthodox.
 In 2002, it was reported that there were 35 eparchies (dioceses) and about 600 churches within the Georgian Orthodox Church, served by 730 priests.
-The Georgian Orthodox Church has around 3,600,000 members within Georgia (no sources attempt to count members among the Georgian diaspora).
+The Georgian Orthodox Church had around 3,600,000 members within Georgia, (no sources attempt to count members among the Georgian diaspora).

 Leak of 2021

-On September 13, 2021 hundreds of files related to the clergy Georgian Orthodox Church became publicly available on the Internet.
-From those files, it became known that the state security service had an ongoing massive surveillance operation for the inside of the church.
-The state service was watching and tapping the phones of members of the Synod, the Patriarch, his assistants, bishops, priests, and nuns since 2014.
+On 13 September 2021, hundreds of files related to the clergy of the Georgian Orthodox Church became publicly available on the Internet.
+From these files, it became known that the State Security Service had been conducting a massive surveillance operation inside the church.
+The service had been watching and tapping the phones of members of the Synod, the patriarch, his assistants, bishops, priests, and nuns since 2014.

-The documents are organized thematically and some concern criminal activities such as sexual relations with minors, corruption, or espionage for Russia.
+The documents are organized thematically, and some concern criminal activities such as sexual relations with minors, corruption, or espionage for Russia.
 They also contain information on intimate relationships, drug use, and business activities.
+According to the Georgian Orthodox Church, "A large part of the released files appears to be falsified; in some cases, falsehood and truth are mixed together, while some parts are indeed true."